 RELATED POST: How Travelling Made Me Less of a “Princess”

-Never wear a skirt or a dress on the bus or train.
+Avoid wearing a skirt or a dress on the bus or train.
 Make sure you can move easily among crowds when you take public transportation.
 In Fatehpur Sikri, I learnt the hard way that a skirt is the worst thing you can wear for a bus ride.
 It was the first time I did this thinking it was only a short ride.
 Unfortunately the bus broke down and we had to switch buses a few times.
 As I struggled to get on the bus alongside a group of Indian men, someone groped my bum.
 I couldn’t even react properly because there was too much commotion.
 It was a horrifying experience!

 Jeans can be quite uncomfortable.
 As long as they are not too skimpy, jeans are totally acceptable as even locals wear them.
 However, other than during flights, I found these were too thick and can be quite uncomfortable for the hot weather in Rajasthan.
 Cotton or silk trousers seem to be the best options.

 Sleeveless shirts are fine.
 While T-shirts or long sleeve shirts are an easy way to go.
 I don’t usually wear T-shirts so I paired my pants with a tank top a few times.
-I found that this was okay and received the same kid of stares as I did wearing clothes with sleeves.
+I found that this was okay and received the same kind of stares as I did wearing tops with sleeves.
 I think they just generally stare at foreigners (not just women), just try to stay away from their gaze and avoid eye contact at all costs.
 If you feel quite bare (I felt this a lot during overnight trains), add a layer to your clothes with a scarf or a cardigan.
 I did this a lot when travelling by train as I always felt the proximity of other people was way to close for my personal space.

 Steer clear of shorts.
 You can wear this inside the hotel (some staff will still tend to stare) but never wear this in the streets.
 We got talking to the owner of a guest house in Bundi and she mentioned how she didn’t like certain tourists because of how they behave and their revealing clothing.
-She said something like, this is India, even Lonely Planet tells you about dressing conservatively.
+She said something like, “this is India, even Lonely Planet tells you about dressing conservatively”.

 Always carry a scarf with you.
 Either for the sun or to cover up your shoulders or chest when needed, a scarf is a great accessory to have not just in India but for most places.
 I used the pashminas I bought from Vietnam and Morocco a few years back.
 There are plenty of these scarves in India so it’s a great idea to buy the scarves while travelling (they are great souvenirs too).
 Also, some places apparently require the head to be covered with a scarf.
 I never encountered this during my trip but it’s another good reason to bring a scarf along.